GreptimeTeam/docs/docs/en/v0.4/user-guide/query-external-data.md

 ```

 :::tip Note
 Here, you may notice there is a `greptime_timestamp` column, which doesn't exist in the file.
-This is because when creating an external table, if we didn't specify a `TIME INDEX` column, the `greptime_timestamp` column is automatically added as the `TIME INDEX` column with a default value of `0`, representing `1970-01-01 00:00:00+0000`.
+This is because when creating an external table, if we didn't specify a `TIME INDEX` column, the `greptime_timestamp` column is automatically added as the `TIME INDEX` column with a default value of `1970-01-01 00:00:00+0000`.
 You can find more details in the [create](../reference/sql/create.md#create-external-table) document.
 :::

 Now you can query on the external table: